 What are the types of procurement?

 Procurement can be classified in several ways.
 One way is to classify it as direct procurement and indirect procurement based on how the company uses the procured goods.
 Another categorization is as goods procurement and service procurement depending on the type of items procured.
-Let us understand the two categories in detail.

 Direct vs indirect procurement

 - Direct procurement: Direct procurement is the process in which anything that is required to produce an end-product is obtained.
 For example, for a textile manufacturer, this could include cotton yarn or equipment while for a retailer, it would be items that are procured from a wholesaler for resale.
 Since these are raw materials required to keep production running, it is important to develop a direct procurement strategy.
 When is direct procurement process used – it is used when a business needs to acquire any goods, services or raw materials needed for the production process.

 Goods vs services procurement

 Let us understand the differences between goods vs. services procurement and direct vs. indirect procurement through this table: